-- The Larimer EOC Damage Assessment Unit Leader will coordinate with State OEM, and FEMA to arrange site visits of damaged areas in the county with the Damage Assessment Team. - If the Larimer EOC has been deactivated then Larimer County OEM will coordinate with State OEM, and FEMA to arrange site visits of damaged areas in the county as part of the Recovery Coordination Center (RCC). - The EOC/RCC Planning Section/Situation Status Unit will help to develop routes and information to accompany the site visits and will provide a county liaison. - EOC/RCC Planning Section/GIS Unit will support the site visits with maps of damage within the City.
+- The Larimer EOC Damage Assessment Team will coordinate with State OEM, and FEMA to arrange site visits of damaged areas in the county with the Damage Assessment Team. - If the Larimer EOC has been deactivated then Larimer County OEM will coordinate with State OEM, and FEMA to arrange site visits of damaged areas in the county. - The EOC/RCC Planning Section/Situation Status Unit will help to develop routes and information to accompany the site visits and will provide a county liaison. - EOC/RCC Planning Section/GIS Unit will support the site visits with maps of damage within the City.